eonil/TCPIPSocket.Swift/README.md

 "No"s
 ---------
--	No non-blocking API.
-All executions are blocking just like old-school BSD socket.
-	You can design your own non-blocking behavior using GCD dispatch and semapores.

 -	No I/O functions.
 Unix can use same I/O functions for sockets and files.
 And there's no reason to add duplicated functions.
 Instead, use `NSFileHandle` class to perform I/O.
 	If you have some existing codebase with `NSFileHandle` class, it will become available